AI agent authorization is a rule problem

 Why agent authorization is different from human authorization

 Traditional RBAC was designed for humans: relatively few actions per session, predictable patterns, and the ability to read error messages and adjust behavior.
-AI agents break every assumption RBAC was built on.
+AI agents strain each assumption RBAC was built on.

 | Dimension | Human users | AI agents |